 According to a 2018 study, most households replaced their brooms every 2 years.
-However, does this mean that you have to replace yours every 2 years?
+However, does this mean that you have to replace yours every two years?

-Well, not necessarily, it will entirely depend on how often you use the broom, what kind of broom you use, and other factors that can affect longevity.
+Well, not necessarily.
+How often should you replace your broom entirely depends on how often you use the broom, what kind of broom you use, and other factors that can affect longevity.

 What kind of floor do you have?

 Laminate, wood, and indoor floors are generally easier on brooms because of their soft and even texture.
-Depending on what kind of surface you will be sweeping, the type of broom also matters, you don’t necessarily want to be cleaning your patio with a broom that was meant for the indoors.
+Depending on what kind of surface you will be sweeping, the type of broom also matters; you don’t necessarily want to be cleaning your patio with a broom meant for the indoors.

 What kind of broom do you have?

-Thicker bristles usually last longer as it is more durable whereas thinner and plastic ones wear out more easily.
-Depending on the material and the quality, you can expect to replace your broom every 2-3 months of daily use to almost never having to replace it.
+Thicker bristles usually last longer than thin ones as it is more durable, whereas thinner and plastic ones wear out more quickly.
+Depending on the material and the quality of the brushes, you can expect to replace your broom every 2-3 months of daily use to have to replace it rarely.

 When should you replace your broom?

-- If the bristles are mangled with hair, dirt, and debris, then it’s proabably a good idea to get a new broom.
-In some cases, you can wash the bristles and prune / trim them to practically make it look like new.
+- If the bristles are mangled with hair, dirt, and debris, getting a new broom is probably a good idea.
+Sometimes, you can wash the bristles and prune / trim them to make them look new practically.

-- Use a broom specifically designed for their intended use.
+- Use a broom designed explicitly for their intended use.
 You don’t want to be using an indoor broom to sweep the outdoor patio even though you can.

-- Shake off any dust, dirt, and debris off your broom after you are done using it.
-Most brush frames can be taken apart from the handle, which makes things easier.
+- After using it, shake any dust, dirt, and debris off your broom.
+Most brush frames can be removed from the handle, making things easier.